 Chances are if you are reading this, you are interested in or own a property that has a wood basement.
-Wood basements, also commonly referred to as a PWF standing for Preserved Wood Foundation or Permanent Wood Foundation, are a common building practice.
+Wood basements, also commonly referred to as a PWF standing for Permanent Wood Foundation or Preserved Wood Foundation, are a common building practice.
 A wood basement can have many advantages to a conventional concrete basement.
 In this post, we will compare wood foundations vs concrete foundations.

 Wood Foundations vs. Concrete Foundations